What Can I Use Old Potting Soil For?

 During the growing season the plants use up the nutrients from the potting soil so after a few months the soil becomes exhausted.
 This is usually rectified by “top dressing” with some new compost part way through the season and by regular liquid feeding.
-If it is a wet year then the soil in pot can easily become waterlogged…and if it remains like this for any length of time then the potting soil can soon become sour.
+If it is a wet year then the soil in pot can easily become waterlogged… and if it remains like this for any length of time, the potting soil can soon become sour.
 Some types of growing medium recover very slowly after they have been waterlogged since they can become compacted.

 How to Recycle Old Potting Soil:

 Here are some simple guidelines that will help you save money by re-using old potting soil and still having success with your plants.